kristianmandrup/schema-to-yup/Readme.md

 - `uppercase`
 - `trim`

+For pattern (RegExp) you can additionally provide a flags property, such as `flags: 'i'`.
+Will be converted to a regexp using `new RegExp(pattern, flags)`

 ## Conditional logic

 Basic support for [when conditions](https://github.com/jquense/yup#mixedwhenkeys-string--arraystring-builder-object--value-schema-schema-schema) as requested and outlined in [this issue](https://github.com/kristianmandrup/schema-to-yup/issues/14) is now included.